rsdoiel/antenna/planet.md

 date: 2025-05-13, from: RTÉ News

-A food deli in Monkstown, Dublin, was forced to close after inspectors found that mouse droppings were "evident" in a number of locations in the premises.
+A food deli in Monkstown, Dublin, was forced to close after inspectors found that mouse droppings were "evident" in a number of locations at the premises.

 <br>